Shop Amazon’s early Black Friday deals, and get a jump on holiday shopping | CNN Underscored

 iRobot Roomba i6+ (6550) Robot Vacuum ($549.99, originally $799.99; amazon.com)

-Let a robot do the heavy, uh, vacuuming this holiday season — it’s one less thing to think about during the time of year when a million other things are going on.
-This Roomba has hardcore suction, is great for pet-owners thanks to a filter that trips 99% of allergens, voice assistant functionality, and it even empties itself.
+Let a robot do the heavy, uh, vacuuming this holiday season — it’s one fewer thing to think about during the time of year when a million other things are going on.
+This Roomba has hardcore suction; it’s great for pet owners, thanks to a filter that trips 99% of allergens; it has voice assistant functionality; and it even empties itself.
 You’ll save $250 on this Amazon deal, which isn’t — unlike the dust it will hoover — anything to sneeze at.

 Perfect for hikers and outdoorsy folks, this five-pack of LifeStraw personal water filters ensures they’re never caught out without fresh, clean water to rehydrate with.
 The filters remove 99.9999% of bacterial and other baddies, and each provides 3,000 liters (792 gallons) of chemical-free drinking water.

 Take almost 25% off this autumnal candle on Amazon while the deal lasts — not only is it basically fall in a jar, but it’ll keep smelling just as delicious as we head into peak hot apple cider season.
-One hundred fifty hours of burn time means this’ll be making your home smell amazing for a while, too.
+With 150 hours of burn time, this’ll be making your home smell amazing for a while too.

-These Sony earbuds are some of the top-rated out there right now (they happen to be our pick for best noise-cancelling buds), and they make a great gift for anyone who’s a bit of an audiophile when it comes to their tunes — or for upgrading your own set of earbuds or headphones yourself.
+These Sony earbuds are some of the top rated out there right now (they happen to be our pick for best noise-canceling buds), and they make a great gift for anyone who’s a bit of an audiophile when it comes to their tunes — or for upgrading your own set of earbuds or headphones yourself.
 They’re great for calls too, thanks to a great speak-to-chat functionality that automatically reduces the volume during conversations.

 Instant Vortex Plus 4-Quart Air Fryer ($89.95, originally $299.95; amazon.com)

-Sleek and shiny in stainless steel, this four-quart Instant air fryer can broil, roast, dehydrate, bake and reheat your meals (and treats) in no time.
-We also love that it uses 95% less oil than conventional frying, not to mention the easy cleanup thanks to a dishwasher-safe air fry basket and tray.
+Sleek and shiny in stainless steel, this 4-quart Instant air fryer can broil, roast, dehydrate, bake and reheat your meals (and treats) in no time.
+We also love that it uses 95% less oil than conventional frying, not to mention the easy cleanup, thanks to a dishwasher-safe air fry basket and tray.

 23andMe Health + Ancestry Service ($99.99, originally $199.99; amazon.com)